MMZK1526/Haskell-RM/README.md

 One of the consequences of being a Turing-complete model is that we can use a certain Register Machine to simulate all other Register Machines.
 In other words, we can build a single **Universal Register Machine (URM)** that can do the job of all possible register machines (which is why it is braned "Universal").
 To use it, we provide a Register Machine as the first input and a list of numbers the second, then the URM can simulate running the input machine with the input list of arguments.

-With [Gödeliastion](#gödelisation), we can encode each Register Machine into a number.
+With [Gödelisation](#gödelisation), we can encode each Register Machine into a number.
 Moreover, we can also encode a list of arguments into a single number as well.
 Therefore, we can formalise the Universal Register Machine as following:

 The Universal Register Machine , `U`, takes two inputs in R1 and R2.
 It decodes R1 into the corresponding Register Machine `M` and R2 into a list of arguments for that machine.
 It then simulate running `M` with the list of arguments, and put the result in `R0`.